I’M NOT A PROFESSIONAL

 We first learn the ‘rules’ at school, wearing our smart uniforms and behaving like everyone else.
 And then we start work and the ‘rules’ continue.
 Staying at your desk even if you have finished the work and waiting until others have left because heaven forbid we are thought of as lazy.

 Through teaching and working in retail, I was wedded to the rules.
-Even though I’ve always worked with efficiency, I still did my hours, the ones I deemed acceptable to the outside world before I allowed myself to go home.
+Even though I’ve always worked with efficiency, I still did my hours, the ones I deemed acceptable to the outside world, before I allowed myself to go home.
 I often worked late, finding more work to complete so no one thought I was work-shy.

 But this attitude made me poorly.
 I worked so hard to keep up with perceived appearances that I had to take time off.
 Not really the perception I was going for!